43 results found

 Benešová M, Trejbalová K, Kučerová D, et al., 2017, Overexpression of TET dioxygenases in seminomas associates with low levels of DNA methylation and hydroxymethylation., Mol Carcinog

-Germ cell tumors and particularly seminomas reflect the epigenomic features of their parental primordial germ cells, including genomic DNA hypomethylation and expression of pluripotent cell markers.
-Because the DNA hypomethylation might be a result of TET dioxygenase activity, we examined expression of TET1-3 enzymes and the level of their product, 5-hydroxymethylcytosine, in a panel of histologically characterized seminomas and non-seminomatous germ cell tumors.
+Germ cell tumors and particularly seminomas reflect the epigenomic features of their parental primordial germ cells (PGCs), including genomic DNA hypomethylation and expression of pluripotent cell markers.
+Because the DNA hypomethylation might be a result of TET dioxygenase activity, we examined expression of TET1-3 enzymes and the level of their product, 5-hydroxymethylcytosine (5hmC), in a panel of histologically characterized seminomas and non-seminomatous germ cell tumors.
 Expression of TET dioxygenase mRNAs was quantified by real-time PCR.
-TET1 expression and the level of 5-hydroxymethylcytosine were examined immunohistochemically.
-Quantitative assessment of 5-methylcytosine and 5-hydroxymethylcytosine levels was done by the liquid chromatography-mass spectroscopy technique.
+TET1 expression and the level of 5hmC were examined immunohistochemically.
+Quantitative assessment of 5-methylcytosine (5mC) and 5hmC levels was done by the liquid chromatography-mass spectroscopy technique.
 We found highly increased expression of TET1 dioxygenase in most seminomas and strong TET1 staining in seminoma cells.
 Isocitrate dehydrogenase 1 and 2 mutations were not detected, suggesting the enzymatic activity of TET1.
-The levels of 5-methylcytosine and 5-hydroxymethylcytosine in seminomas were found decreased in comparison to non-seminomatous germ cell tumors and healthy testicular tissue.
+The levels of 5mC and 5hmC in seminomas were found decreased in comparison to non-seminomatous germ cell tumors and healthy testicular tissue.
 We propose that TET1 expression should be studied as a potential marker of seminomas and mixed germ cell tumors and we suggest that elevated expression of TET dioxygenase enzymes is associated with the maintenance of low DNA methylation levels in seminomas.
-This "anti-methylator" phenotype of seminomas is in contrast to the CpG island methylator phenotype observed in a fraction of tumors of various types.
-This article is protected by copyright.
-All rights reserved.
+This "anti-methylator" phenotype of seminomas is in contrast to the CpG island methylator phenotype (CIMP) observed in a fraction of tumors of various types.

 Amouroux R, Nashun B, Shirane K, et al., 2016, De novo DNA methylation drives 5hmC accumulation in mouse zygotes, NATURE CELL BIOLOGY, Vol: 18, Pages: 225-+, ISSN: 1465-7392